 Forage in the Stomach=Ulcer Prevention

-Cool fact about horses— they can eat hay.
+Fun fact about horses— they can eat hay.
 Humans cannot eat hay.
 Ever wonder why?

 Sufficient forage consumption may be the most important feature to an emotionally stable horse.
 Think about it.
 A horse’s survival priority list goes as follows,

-Be Safe from Predators->Eat->Procreate.
+Be Safe from Predators->Eat->Procreate

-Concerning gastric maintenance, the smaller the meal, the better!
-Think about this!
-The lower half of the stomach lining where acid rests is glandular, so it is protected.
-The top half is naked.
-As I mentioned before, forage that enters the stomach floats on top of the acid, creating a protective mat, but grain and concentrate are denser than the acid, and they sink and collect at the bottom of the glandular region and take up valuable protected space.
-This causes acid to rise to the naked portion of the stomach.
-The more concentrate, the higher the rise.
-This is why it is so important to feed small amounts at a time, every time the acid rises, it wears at the naked part of the stomach, and ulcerates it.
+First and foremost, the stomach can only hold so much before it ruptures, so we don’t want to come close to that amount of grain.
+Moreover, the lower half of the stomach lining where acid rests is glandular, giving it protection from acid.
+The top half of the stomach though is naked.
+Where forage enters the stomach and floats on top of the acid, it does no harm and creates a protective mat.
+However, grain is denser than the acid, and it will sink and collect at the bottom of the glandular region of the stomach.
+This takes up valuable protected space and causes the acid to rise to the naked portion of the stomach.
+The more concentrate, the higher the rise, increasing the horse’s risk for gastric ulcers and inefficient digestion.

 Moving into the small intestine, there is only so much enzymatic digestion that can occur at once due to limited enzymes and digestive surface area.
 If we overload the tract with nutrients, it results in insufficient digestion in the fore gut.
 This results in nutrient waste and pH imbalance in the hind gut.
 The more concentrate, the less effective the digestion.